WilcoxJ/landingPage/README.md

 interactive landing page created with three.js

-all objects and particles created in /js/script2.js (on mobile: /js/script.js)
+all objects and particles created in js/torusStarfield.js